 What is Plasma Electrolytic Oxidation?28 June 2017

-Plasma electrolytic oxidation (PEO) is a bath-based method of producing ceramic layers on the surface of light alloys.
+Plasma electrolytic oxidation (PEO), also known as micro-arc oxidation (MAO), is a bath-based method of producing ceramic layers on the surface of light alloys.
 PEO surface coatings are characterised by their wear resistance, corrosion resistance and thermal and chemical stability.
 The method is suitable for alloys of high aluminium, magnesium and titanium composition, but can also be applied to other metals such as zirconium, tantalum, niobium, hafnium and cobalt.

 Electrolytic oxidation without the use of plasma - anodising - has been a prevalent technique over many years.
 The introduction of plasma fundamentally alters alters coating and performance characteristics in stressful end-use applications.